wajihnajjar/E-Tafakna-Assessment/korean-tutor/README.md

  - in English
  - in its [Romanized](https://en.wikipedia.org/wiki/Romanization_of_Korean) form, provided solely as an approximate pronunciation aid to non-Korean speakers.

 Your front end will display views created from data in a [MySQL](https://dev.mysql.com/doc/refman/5.7/en/) database.
-You will have the choice of using either [AngularJS](https://angularjs.org/) or [React](https://facebook.github.io/react/), and will serve your application with a [NodeJS](https://nodejs.org/) web server, using [ExpressJS](https://expressjs.com/).
+You will  use [React](https://facebook.github.io/react/), and will serve your application with a [NodeJS](https://nodejs.org/) web server, using [ExpressJS](https://expressjs.com/).

 **BEFORE CONTINUING you must confirm you are running MySQL version 5.7** To check the version of the installed MySQL server: on Mac run `mysql_config --version` in the terminal; on Windows run `mysql -V` in the terminal and check the value printed for `Distrib`. **If you are running something other than 5.7.x, you must speak with your Technical Mentor before you can move on.**

 NAME WHICH FRONT END FRAMEWORK YOU WILL BE USING FOR THE ASSESSMENT HERE:

-* *[AngularJS or React]*
+* *[  React]*

 HOW TO START THIS APP
 * *[Modify this section to tell graders how to start your app]*

 By design, this assessment contains more work than you will be able to complete in a day, so don't be concerned about not completing all of the steps below.
-Rather, please work on the following steps **in order**, moving on to the next step only after the one you are working on is complete. **Commit frequently** with informative messages.
-While there are instructions to commit at the end of each step, these should not be your only commits.
+Rather, please work on the following steps **in order**, moving on to the next step only after the one you are working on is complete
 ---
 ### Before You Begin
 **Complete these setup tasks**:

-- [ ] In your terminal, navigate to this assessment's `korean-tutor` directory and run `git remote rm origin` to prevent yourself from accidentally pushing your code during the assessment.
 - [ ] Run `npm install` inside the `korean-tutor` directory to install dependencies.
 - [ ] Ensure that MySQL Server is running on your computer (`mysql.server start`).
 - [ ] Create the database and tables using the provided `schema.sql`, following the directions provided in the comments to populate your database.
   - *NOTE* You may also need to modify the `user`, `root`, and `password` properties inside `database-mysql/config.js`.
 - [ ] In `server/index.js`, uncomment the lines of code corresponding to your choice of framework.
 - [ ] Serve your application from the provided ExpressJS web server.
-  - If using Angular or Backbone, start your application with the command `npm start`.
-  - If using React, start your application with two commands, `npm run react-dev` and `npm start`, in two separate terminal tabs.
+  -  using React, start your application with two commands, `npm run react-dev` and `npm start`, in two separate terminal tabs.
 For more information about Webpack, take a look at [the Webpack Docs](https://webpack.github.io/docs/).
+  - Your React app should be running in `localhost:3000` (use browser to see your project any change happen in react folder should be visible in your localhost )

 **WHEN THESE TASKS ARE COMPLETE:** proceed to Step One.